 Blue Cash Everyday® Card from American Express

 The Blue Cash Everyday® Card from American Express features a very straightforward cash rewards program.
 Unlike more complex programs, you don’t have to keep track of rotating rewards.
-You get 3 percent cash back at supermarkets, 2 percent cash back at certain department stores and the gas pump, and 1 percent cash back everywhere else.
+You get 3% Cash Back at U.S. supermarkets, on U.S. online retail purchases and at U.S. gas stations (up to $6,000 per year per category, then earn 1% after).
+You earn 1% cash back on other purchases.

 Cards for Good Credit (640-719)